Stimulus Check Latest: Timeline For When Americans Could Receive Next Payment

-(CBS Detroit) — Another round of stimulus checks would go a long way toward propping up the sagging U.S. economy.
-But Democrats and Republicans couldn’t quite agree on a deal that would make stimulus payments and additional unemployment aid a reality.
-And on Wednesday, President Trump “instructed my representatives to stop negotiating until after the election.”
+(CBS Detroit) — A second round of stimulus checks would help prop up the sagging U.S. economy.
+But Democrats and Republicans couldn’t agree on a deal that would make those stimulus payments and additional unemployment aid a reality.
+Then, on Tuesday, President Trump “instructed my representatives to stop negotiating until after the election.”

 …request, and looking to the future of our Country.
 I have instructed my representatives to stop negotiating until after the election when, immediately after I win, we will pass a major Stimulus Bill that focuses on hardworking Americans and Small Business.
 I have asked…